sourcegraph/deploy-sourcegraph/docs/configure.md

 - `xlang-go`
 - `xlang-go-bg`

-## Using SSDs to boost performance
+## Configure SSDs to boost performance

 See [ssd/README.md](../configure/ssd/README.md).

-## Assigning resource-hungry pods to larger nodes
+## Assign resource-hungry pods to larger nodes

-If you have a heterogeneous cluster where you need to ensure certain more resource-hungry pods are assigned to more powerful nodes (e.g. `indexedSearch`), you can [refer to the Kubernetes documentation to see how to specify node constraints (such as `nodeSelector`, etc.)](https://kubernetes.io/docs/concepts/configuration/assign-pod-node).
+If you have a heterogeneous cluster where you need to ensure certain more resource-hungry pods are assigned to more powerful nodes (e.g. `indexedSearch`), you can [specify node constraints](https://kubernetes.io/docs/concepts/configuration/assign-pod-node) (such as `nodeSelector`, etc.).